 The first step to growing pups is to get them off of the mother plant.
 The longer pups remain on the parent, the earlier they will reach maturity and flower.
 That means tolerating a dying parent plant whose leaves will yellow and eventually brown.
 This is a natural process and no cause to worry, as the parent is putting all its energy into propagating through the pups.

 Most bromeliad parents can produce several pups.
 Wait until the parent plant is looking fairly dead before harvesting offsets.
-The pups should be ½ to ? the size of the parent before division.
+The pups should be a third to a half the size of the parent before division.
 You may begin to see roots on pups, but even if they have not formed roots, mature pups can survive since they are epiphytic.

 Once they are big enough, it is time for harvesting and planting bromeliad pups.